cazacov/IntelGalileo/BalancingRobot/README.md

 <img src="_img/motors.jpg?raw=true" alt="Motors" width="640" height="480"/>

 ##Power circuit##
-The battery provides about 8.4 volts, the exact voltage varies depending on load.
-The Galileo board needs a stabilized 5V current supply over 5.6 mm jack.
-I took DC-DC step down converter based on LM2596 chip.
+The battery provides about 8.4 volts; the exact voltage varies depending on the load.
+The Galileo board needs a stabilized 5V supply over 5.6 mm jack.
+I took DC-DC step down converter based on LM2596 chip to convert unstable 8 volts in stable 5.
+As a nice bonus it has LED indicator showing the output voltage.
+The indicator is optional, cheaper converters have no indicator but also do their work well.
+You can find them by searching "LM2596" on eBay.

 Motors are controlled by the Arduino motor shield that gets the power directly from the battery.
 <img src="_img/power.jpg?raw=true" alt="Power circuits" width="640" height="480"/>